digital-work-lab/digital-work-lecture/docs/11-futures-notes_teaching_notes.md

 10 minutes

 - Encouraging disagreements/challenging thoughts in teams
-- Coworkers who criticize can be the "canaries in the coalmine" or an "irritant"
+- Coworkers who criticize can be the "canaries in the coalmine" or an "irritant" (sounding board)

 11:20 minutes